Abuja: Maitama District

-Maitama II District
+Maitama II

 Maitama II District Cadastral Zone A10 is a new district created by the FCT administration of Muhammed Bello in 2018.
-Maitama 2 as it is unofficially called was created from Mpape hills, a suburb bothering Bwari and Maitama Districts of the FCT.
+Maitama 2 as it is unofficially called was created from Mpape Hills, a suburb bothering the Bwari and Maitama Districts of the FCT.
 Maitama II has a high net worth of individuals especially legislators as allottees, which makes it a destination for real estate investors who desire to secure the future today.

 It is not very clear what the government plans for the district as not much has been said by government agents, but cadastral zoning A indicates the government has good plans for Maitama 2 to correct some errors in Maitama District.

 It was learned that plots of land were revoked from allottees of Mpape district to create the new Maitama II District, although a compensation plan is underway to relocate the revoked allottees to another district the government intends to create.
 Fortunately, some developers of the Mpape district who have building plan approval and have started building maintain their plots and allocations and are covered in the Maitama II District layout.
 It is not clear though if a fresh allocation bearing Maitama II District has been issued to this set of allottees.

 Notable landmarks of the Maitama 2 district are Jubilation Avenue, Mount Pleasant Haven and Hilltop Estate.

 The district infrastructure is in top gear as the Federal Government had in the 2018 and 2019 budgets allocated about N1.3b for the engineering design of the district.
-Villages around the district are leaving in fear of demolition at any time with the information reaching them that government will commence the infrastructure project of Maitama II District.
+Villages around the district are living in fear of demolition at any time with the information reaching them that government will commence the infrastructure project of Maitama II District.

-Asokoro District
+Wuse District

-Asokoro District, the doyen of the districts, houses all of the state's lodges/guesthouses.
-The ECOWAS secretariat is a focal point of interest.
-Asokoro is to the east of Garki District and south of Central District.
-It is one of the most exclusive districts of Abuja and houses virtually all of the federal cabinet ministers as well as most of the diplomatic community in the city; in addition, the Presidential Palace (commonly referred to as the Aso Rock) is in Asokoro District.
-By virtue of this fact, Asokoro is the most secure area of the city.
+Wuse District is the northwestern part of the city, with the Maitama District to its north and the Central District to its south.
+The District is numbered Zones 1–6.
+The Wuse Market is Abuja's principal market.
+The second most important post office in the city is here.
+This district houses the Sheraton Hotel and Towers (Zone 4), Grand Ibro International Hotel, the Federal Road Safety Corps Headquarters (Zone 3), Nigerian Customs Services Headquarters, Federal Civil Service Commission (Zone 3), National Agency for Food and Drugs Administration (NAFDAC) (Zone 7), Wuse General Hospital, and the Nigerian Tourism Development Corporation.
+Just as Garki District has Garki II, Wuse has Wuse II.
+This is distinct from Wuse Zone 2.
+Like other inner Abuja districts such as Asokoro or Garki, there are very few large housing estates.
+Instead, office buildings, mansions and apartment blocks are prominent features of the area.